turingschool/backend-curriculum-site/module1/lessons/number_systems.markdown

 tags: computer science, binary, fundamentals
 ---

+## Learning Goals
+* identify common number systems used in programming

 Do you know how to count?

 There's more than one way of counting.
 You're most familiar with the base-10